Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 artisans from Rajasthan and other states showcase and sell their creations.
 It's more than just a

-pottery, tribal jewelry, wooden furniture, and handmade decorations.
-The annual Shilpgram Fair in
+fabrics, pottery, tribal jewelry, wooden furniture, and handmade decorations.
+The annual Shilpgram Fair

-a better deal.
+negotiate for a better deal.
 Carry cash, as smaller shops may not accept cards or digital payments.
-Also, check the

-quality of fabrics and jewelry before purchasing, and prefer government emporiums if you’re looking for
+Also, check the quality of fabrics and jewelry before purchasing, and prefer government emporiums if

 Udaipur’s markets beautifully reflect its artistic soul and royal elegance.
 Walking through these